mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 ## Attach cluster to DKP Enterprise
 At this stage, CAPI successfully deployed the cluster and the CAPI controller running at the DKP Enterprise centralized cluster is handling the lifecycle.

-In DKP we see the cluster in state “unattached”:
+In DKP you see the cluster in state “unattached”:
 ![Unattached cluster in DKP Enterprise](unattached.png)

 That’s why the cluster object is created in the workspace so Kommander detects this cluster but it’s not managed by Kommander / DKP Enterprise right now.
-To change this we need to apply the missing KommanderCluster object.
+To change this you need to apply the missing KommanderCluster object.

 ````
 $ cat << EOF | kubectl apply -f -